-- engaged in sexual activity with a service user, whether or not that person has given consent - made sexual remarks - touched a service user in a sexual way - touched a service user in an intimate area when it is not required or necessary for the provision of support to the service user or - engaged in sexual behaviour in front of a service user.
+- · engaged in sexual activity with a person with disability, whether or not that person has given consent - made sexual remarks - touched them in a sexual way - touched them in an intimate area when it is not required or necessary for the provision of support to the person with disability or - engaged in sexual behaviour in front of them.

-There is frequently a power imbalance between a disability worker and a service user.
+There is frequently a power imbalance between a disability worker and the people they support.
 When delivering services, workers are expected to adhere to the highest standards of behaviour, be respectful and take every action to make sure people with disability are safe.
 This means having professional boundaries in place for relationships between staff and people with disability, and preventing and responding to any inappropriate behaviours by anyone towards a person with disability, including sexual misconduct.

-If a disability worker engages in sexual activity with someone who was previously a service user, this may also be sexual misconduct.
+If a disability worker engages in sexual activity with someone who they previously provided support to, this may also be sexual misconduct.
 Whether this constitutes sexual misconduct will depend on the circumstances.

-Sexual misconduct will not include sexual services that are appropriately provided as part of a purchased service by an approved sexual service provider and to which a service user consents.
+Sexual misconduct will not include sexual services that are appropriately provided as part of a purchased service by an approved sexual service provider and to which a person with disability consents.